sirius1b/sirius1b/README.md

 ### Hi there, I'm Lavanya 👋

-## I'm a E.C.E Undergrad at IIITD.
+## I'm a Software Developer and a aspiring Roboticist.
 <!--
 - 🌱 I’m currently learning Deep Learning, Computer Vision and Optimal Control.
 - 🥅 2021 Goals: Contribute more to Open Source projects.